 Want to be prepared?
-Check these Ramadan predictions for the next 200 years.
+Check when is Ramadan (in Istanbul and the rest of the world) for the next years.

 Travel to Istanbul, Turkey

 Istanbul, the only city in the world on two continents.
 There is the European part and the Asian part.
 Divided by the Bosporus it connects the sea of Marmara with the Black Sea.
 Once the capital of the Roman and Ottoman Empire, now the biggest city in Turkey (but not the capital).
 Istanbul is for many people a great introduction to the richness of Turkish culture as it can be visited on a lay-over or short weekend break.